Featured Comment:

 Here are my step-by-step instructions for how to make delicious and comforting Japanese Oyakodon at home.
 For ingredient quantities and simplified instructions, scroll down for the Printable Recipe Card below.

-Flip and seal on the other side.
+Flip each piece and sear briefly on the other side.

 Egg yolks and egg whites have different coagulation temperatures (the temperature in which they firm up.)
 With that in mind, I add the egg white to the pan first, then whisk the yolk lightly and add it near the end.
 This also creates a better color on the top of the dish!